-Season 2 of The Weather Channel’s hit show SOS: How to Survive premieres Sunday, July 15th at 8/7c!
-We caught up with survival expert and host of the show Creek Stewart to ask him some questions about wilderness survival.
+We caught up with survival expert and host of SOS: How to Survive Creek Stewart to ask him some questions about wilderness survival.
 We covered topics from who he’d want to have with him in a survival scenario to staying protected from dangerous weather elements.
 Take a look below!

 If you were in a real survival situation, who is the one person you would want by your side and why?

 Hmm, that’s interesting.
 Rather than a specific person, I’ll identify the qualities of that person.
 I need them to be super positive, like their number one skill in life needs to be positivity.
 Number two I would really like for that person to be flexible, because one thing’s for sure is if you’re in a survival scenario, things are not going to go as planned.
 Flexibility is key.
 Finally, creativity goes a long way, because your number one survival skill is innovation.
 You HAVE to be able to use what you have to get what you need.

 You’ve mentioned many times how important it is to remain calm in order react to a disaster situation with a clear mind.
 How do you take a step back and reset when you feel panic start to creep in?

 I wish there was a scientific answer to this question, like some sort of ‘aha!’ answer that could work for everyone.
 I’ve determined the key to staying calm is breathing.
 Almost like you would do before a yoga exercise, as corny as that sounds.
 Being able to take the time to take long, deep breaths for a couple of minutes will go a long way in quelling that overwhelming sensation of panic.

 If you are camping in the woods and wake up to a lightning storm, what should you do?